basho/riak_function_contrib/README.md

 1. Fork this repo to your own GitHub account (You can read up on forking [here](http://help.github.com/forking/) if you need a refresher)
 2. Branch from `master` and add your function source file to the appropriate directory (explained in depth below)
 3. Send a pull request against the `master` branch from your branch
-4. Create your docs branch based on the `wiki` upstream branch, and add your overview file to the appropriate directory (again, explained below)
+4. Create your docs branch based on the `wiki` upstream branch, and add your overview file (again, explained below)
 5. Send a pull request against the `wiki` branch for your docs contribution
 6. Kick back, smile, and relish in the fact that your functions are helping Riak users everywhere